louisgv/a-jekyll-blog/_posts/2015/12/2015-12-19-making-money-eat-once-or-eat-everyday.md

 Expectation need to establish before a business is started.

 However, when it comes to family and friendship, keep it warm and close as you wish.
+But the moment you start a business, do expect diligent.

+Always read the term of contract.
+You do not want to lose the ability to do something just because a startup is exploiting an easy system to work on some stuff.